 - Urinary Bladder

 The liver maintains an important role in the destruction of old blood cells, enabling new blood cells to be created so that the body of the fish can keep getting oxygen.
 The spinal cord of the fish provides structure to the whole body, as it does with any vertebrate.
-The fish’s spinal column also serves to relay information about the body to the brain and carry signals from the brain to the rest of the body, via a network of nerves and nerve roots which run the length of the spinal column.
+The fish’s spinal column also serves to relay information about the body to the brain and carry signals from the brain to the rest of the body, via a network of nerves and nerve roots that run the length of the spinal column.

 One of the organs of a fish is called a swim bladder, which helps them control their position in the water.
 The swim bladder fills with gas to help the fish maintain neutral buoyancy and keep their position in the water.
 Not all fish have swim bladders though.
 Fish that don’t have swim bladders may need to keep swimming to maintain their position in the water, or else they will sink to the bottom.